 Love, Translated, her debut Spanish-language EP, now available on Apple Music and Spotify, includes four original songs self-written and recorded between Los Angeles, Miami, and Austin where she recorded with Grammy Award winner Adrian Quesada.
 The EP also includes a moving duet with Puerto Rican singer-songwriter, Cosme, that will have listeners likening the ballad to “Falling Slowly” by The Swell Season or “Best Part” by Daniel Caesar and H.E.R.

-On Love, Translated, Angélica Rahe will gently remind us that good music, much like love, has no language barrier.
-Stay tuned for more news on the upcoming tour dates.
+On her debut EP, Love, Translated, Angélica Rahe gently reminds us that good music, much like love, has no language barrier.